 Speaking of sides, what’s your fave?
 I think mine has got to be dressing, otherwise known as stuffing.
-I don’t know what it is about that stuff, but I can eat a huge plate of just that….oh, and with gravy.
+I don’t know what it is about that stuff, but I can eat a huge plate of just that with gravy.

-No Bake Pumpkin Pie Bites
+Ingredients for Pumpkin Pie Bites

 What is Pumpkin Puree?